Lee appoints Wynn Christian Alabama regional president and director of local sales and marketing

 “Wynn is a talented leader with broad experience in digital marketing solutions,” said Lee Enterprises Group Publisher Bill Masterson.
 “He’s shown great commitment to the region and passion for its success.”

 Most recently, Christian served as director of revenue transformation for the company.
 He joined the former BH Media Group in 2012 as director of digital for its Southern group of publications, and served as BHMG’s director of digital sales from 2014 to 2018.
-His career also includes director of digital advertising for the Omaha World Herald.
+His career also includes service as director of digital advertising for the Omaha World-Herald.

 “I am very excited to have the opportunity to lead these talented individuals as we transform our sales and marketing departments,” Christian said.
 “Alabama has been my home all of my life, and I look forward to being part of this new success.”